-Page 2 of 4 - “I don’t necessarily disagree that we have additional I-1 out there, but the comp plan also talks about due to a variety of reasons much of the existing business use is taking place west of Haverhill in USD 375 and many think more should be done to increase growth in the 490 area.
+“I don’t necessarily disagree that we have additional I-1 out there, but the comp plan also talks about due to a variety of reasons much of the existing business use is taking place west of Haverhill in USD 375 and many think more should be done to increase growth in the 490 area.
 That’s a big one to me,” he said.

 “We keep pushing all of our business so that tax base goes to another school district.
 While we don’t want to take away the success 375 has had, I think we need to be more forward thinking on things to do to increase the tax base for 490 as well.”

 “I think if a company finds land, chooses it and meets the requirements, it is not our business to tell them to go somewhere else,” he said.
 “A lot of people don’t think a refinery is appropriate for in the city limits either, but we’re not telling them to move.”